Yes, UV Resistant Recycled Plastic Lumber lasts and lasts

 Product Knowledge and Experience Equals Quality Plastic Suppliers

 We believe that providing quality products is only part of our duty to you.
-You have intrusted us to help with your requirements, and we believe we should be good stewards of this trust, all part of being a quality plastic supplier.
+You have entrusted us to help with your requirements, and we believe we should be good stewards of this trust, all part of being a quality plastic supplier.
 A plastic sheet supplier should advise you if the material you are looking for is the ‘wrong’ material.
 Acrylic does not do well at 450 degrees.
 Styrene does not make a good chemical tank.
 HDPE and PTFE do not bond.
 These and many more ‘land mines’ are things we help our clients with everyday.
 We have an experienced client support team (plastic experts), and we value the opportunity to assist our clients with this experience.
 Go ahead, ask us a question – that is why we have a “Ask A Plasticologist” page on our website.

 If you need help, from what are the properties of Acetal, to temperature range on Ultem, please contact us.We look forward to assisting you and all our clients.
 Feel free to contact us with any questions, concerns or requests – call us at 866-832-9315 or e-mail us here.